lucashowardmiller/stegline/README.md

 # stegline
 Stegline is a repackaging of existing programs, non-novel implemenations of python functions, and maybe something new.

-StegLine will put the results of each modules analysis into the output_file.
+StegLine will put the results of each modules analysis into the output_folder.

-Current dependencies include:
+##Dependencies:

+(It's recomended you create a virtual enviroment for running the project)

 pip install Pillow